Share

 And so they didn't.

 If they returned home it was for some refreshments of any sort.
-Gianna, whose head was hazed with the thought of getting bored over time, made sure to pocket her earphones and will make sure her father left her with the car keys, just in case.
+Gianna, whose head was hazed with the thought of getting bored over time, made sure to pocket her earphones and would make sure her father left her with the car keys, just in case.

 Being the non-stop Café it had been in the hands of nothing but blood, proved that peer pressure was a choice for she would not believe that such an outstanding Cold Spring antique didn't attract outrageously numerous offers, both financially and persuasively and both home and abroad.